NZDF contacts nearly 100 soldiers on leave without pay

 It said it has begun contacting all soldiers on leave without pay to remind them they cannot go to Ukraine.

-It comes after Dominic Abelen was killed fighting Russian forces while on leave from the army.
+It comes after NZ Army soldier Dominic Abelen was killed fighting Russian forces while on leave from the army.

 Defence Force rules prevented the 28-year-old corporal from going to Ukraine, and he had not told them about his plans.